Fraud and Corruption Conference 2019

 Why should you attend?

 Conference attendees will receive a range of international perspectives on financial crime from experts and top officials.
-Understanding the global fraud and corruption trends is important for many businesses and government agencies - especially in a world where national borders are less of a barrier to white-collar crime than ever before.
+Understanding global fraud and corruption trends is important for many businesses and government agencies - especially in a world where national borders are less of a barrier to white-collar crime than ever before.
 Speakers will talk about the role of the private and public sector in safeguarding against fraud and corruption, as well as the different international approaches to combating and preventing these crimes.

 Continuing professional development (CPD)